HOW TO BELIEVE IN GOD

 Firstly let me offer a couple of definitions.
 The word “faith” on this website applies to an understanding of Bible content,

-which is accepted as true although there may sometimes be no
+which is accepted as being true although there may sometimes be no

 evidence-based proof, particularly in the early days of our journey.
 On the other hand, the word “belief”

-refers to acceptance of something as a result of genuine
+refers to acceptance of something as real resulting from the location of genuine

 evidence-based proof.
 A deeper explanation of the two terms is